-- The Boerne Hotel/Ye Kendall Inn/The Kendall (1859) 128 W. Blanco (Proto)- Originally built as a private home and later expanded as a hotel and stagecoach stop, it is now a destination hotel and both a Texas and a National Landmark. - Dienger Building (1884) 210 N. Main II has been a grocery, residence, restaurant, office, Boerne Public Library, Now retail, café and event venue. - Main Plaza (1852) 100 N. Main (Photo) Originally known as the Common Area used to water livestock awarding a catlle drive, Main Plaza is now the site of many festivals and town gatherings. - Carstanjon Building (1901) 106 S, Main The property was used as a livery stable pror to the construction of the building.
+- 1. The Boerne Hotel/Ye Kendal Inn/The Kendal (1859) 128 W. Blanco (Photo)- Originally built as a private home and later expanded as a hotel and stagecoach stop, it is now a destination hotel and both a Texas and a National Landmark. - 2.
+Dienger Building (1884) 210 N. Main It has been a grocery, residence, restaurant, office, Boerne Public Library, Now retail, café and event venue. - 3.
+Main Plaza (1852) 100 N. Main (Photo) Originally known as the Common Area used to water livestock awaiting a cattle drive, Main Plaza is now the site of many festivals and town gatherings, - 4.
+Carstanjen Building (1901) 106 S. Main The property was used as a livery stable prior to the construction of the building.
 Once built, it was used as a pharmacy for many years.
-Now rotall. - Fabra Smokehouse", (1987) 194 S. Main (Photo) Was part of the Fabra Groceny and Buccher Shop.
-The building that is now Ine Bocharits was trult around the Smokehouse to preserve the historic sincture. - Old Citizen's State Bank (1908) 210 S. Main Originally, part of the Fabra complex of buildings, a confectionary store until 1920.
+Now retail, - 5.
+Fabra Smokehouse" (1887) 194 S. Main (Photo) Was part of the Fabra Grocery and Butcher Shop.
+The building that is now the Bechants was built around the Snokehouse to preserve the historic - 6.
+Old Citizen's State Bank (1908) 210 S. Main Originally, part of the Fabra complex of buildings, a confectionary store ntil 1920.
 Then converted to a bank.
-Now retail. - H.O.
-Acter Building (1902) 236 S. Main (Photo) Originally, a single story general store, Replaced in 1911 by the current structure where the owners resided upstairs. - Theis House" (1858) Newton Alley (Photo) One of the oldest structures in town, Hand hewn beams and poles are held together with wooden pegs, mud and daub construction visible.
-Restored by Ruby and Edgar Bergmann. - Wendler-Houston House (1860) 302 S. Main.
-(Photo) Built by Henry Wendler, a cabinet maker and early Boerne business man.
-Now retail. - Wendler-Vollbrecht Tin Shop (1850s) 322 S. Main Bult by Henry Wendler, later acquired by his brother-in-law, Louis P. Vollbrecht a tin smith who stayed active in the shop until 1943 at the age of 90.
-Now retail. - Staffel-Shumard Building (1850's) 334 S. Main This building served as a livery stable office and Boerne's first post office.
-Later was used as Boerne's first telegraph office.
-Now retail. - 12.
-Ed Clemens Houses (Early 1900s) 424, 438 & 448 S. Main (Photo) Three Vectorian houses built in a row by Ed Clemens for Retroph Castenjer's daughters.
-They however all manifed and moved away without ever living in them.
-All had picket fences.
+Now retail. - 7.
+H.O.
+Adler Building (1902) 236 S. Main (Photo) Originally, a single story general store.
+Replaced in 1911 by the current structure where the owners resided upstairs. - 8.
+Theis House (1858) Newton Alley (Photo) One of the oldest structures in town, Hand hewn beams and poles are held together with wooden pegs, mud and daub construction visible.
+Restored by Ruby and Edgar Bergmann. - 9.
+Wendler-Houston House (1860) 302 S. Main, (Photo) Built by Henry Wendler, a cabinet maker and early Boerne business man.
+Now retail - 10.
+Wendler-Vollbrecht Tin Shop (1850's) 322 S. Main Built by Henry Wendler, later acquired by his brother-in-kaw, Louis P. Vollbrecht, a tir smith who stayed active in the shop until 1943 at the age of 90.
+Now retail. - 11.
+Staffel-Shumard Building (1850's) 334 S. Main This building served as a livery stable office and Boerne's first post office.
+Later was used as Boerne's first telegraph office, Now retail. - 12.
+Ed Clemens Houses (Early 1900s) 424, 438 & 448 S. Main (Photo) Three Victorian houses built in a row by Ed Clemens for Rudoph Carstanjen's daughters.
+They however all married and moved away without ever living in them.
+All had picket lences.
 Now retail and commercial.